- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-ETF holdings, AUM, and performance data are subject to change.
-Investors should conduct their own research or consult with a financial advisor before making investment decisions.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.